 PLEASE READ OUR FULL PROFILE BEFORE APPLYING and be aware that we can only accommodate ONE person at a time for a maximum period of TEN days.

-I’m a Spanish teacher from Brazil, married without children.
-Since I work as a private English tutor, I’m always very busy teaching and preparing my lessons from September to June (Spanish academic year).
-Apart from that, I also do voluntary work teaching Spanish, mainly to refugees and asylum seekers.
-My husband works for the health service.
+I’m originally from Brazil where I was a Spanish teacher.
+I’m a married childfree woman.
+Since I work as an English homework coach and have lots of pupils, I’m always rushing off my feet the whole day, either teaching or preparing my lessons during Spanish academic year (September to June).
+Apart from that, I sometimes do voluntary work teaching Spanish, mainly to refugees and asylum seekers.
+My husband works in the mornings and after lunch he usually does some online research study.
 Both of us can speak English and Spanish, besides that my mother tongue is Portuguese and I can get by in French.

 As I’ve stated, for personal reasons, we can only host ONE volunteer for maximum TEN days at a time.
-And as much as I like good conversation (about politics, environment or culture), I also like to be quiet, chatting with my husband or doing my own things.
+And as much as I like good conversation (about politics, environment, literature or culture), I also like to be quiet, chatting with my husband or doing my own things.

 Speaking about us, we’re eco-friendly (recycling everything and saving energy!).
-Having said that, I must point out that Northern Spain (where we live) is far from the traditional Spanish sun-drenched place, so don’t expect to have a sweltering summer.
+Having said that, I must point out that northern Spain (where we live) is far from the traditional Spanish sun-drenched place, so do not expect to have a sweltering summer.
 In our two-storey house we do NOT turn the heating on from March to November; hence be prepared to wear warm clothing and use blankets.

 We’re also easy-going, good-humored, polite, educated, respectful, generous and avid travellers.
 We don’t smoke, for that reason our guest MUST be non-smoker!